TStesco/docker-jmodelica-env/README.md

 ```sh
 python -c "import mpcpy, pymodelica, pyfmi, pyjmi"
 ```
 This should return no import errors, and you're all set up to start developing!
+note: Numpy warnings should be fine.

 If you want to add volumes for your source code add them in the Makefile and they will be available in new containers started with it.